-Although it has been said — and it’s entirely true — that I eat, sleep, and breathe animal rights (it’s a social justice movement that matters to me more than I can express), I do manage to find time to watch cartoons, go on long runs that I later complain about but secretly sort-of like, tap-dance (I’ve recently progressed from “Advanced Beginner” to “Slow Intermediate,” which I keep reminding myself does-not-a-Ginger-Rogers-make), and go to the theatre (notice the obnoxious “r-then-e”).
+Although it has been said — and it’s entirely true — that I eat, sleep, and breathe animal rights (it’s a social justice movement that matters to me more than I can express), I do manage to find time to watch Queer Eye, tap-dance (I’ve recently progressed from “Advanced Beginner” to “Slow Intermediate,” which I keep reminding myself does-not-a-Ginger-Rogers-make), and go to the theatre (notice the obnoxious “r-then-e”).
 As I write this, I am also spending a fair amount of energy attempting to grow out my hair (after a botched dye job where it melted, I was forced to shave my head).

 I am the co-host of the award-winning weekly Our Hen House podcast (going strong, every single week, since January, 2010) and even had a two-year stint co-hosting the Our Hen House TV show.
-If you’re wondering, Our Hen House is a nonprofit multimedia hub working to change the world for animals, and I am its co-founder and Executive Director.
-Also with Our Hen House, I produce an online magazine (I am the editor as well as a regular contributor) and a video production unit.
-I am a regular public speaker on the subjects of veganism and activism, and travel throughout the country (and beyond) to give workshops and keynotes at venues such as conferences, Vegetarian Food Fests, law schools, and universities.
+If you’re wondering, Our Hen House is a nonprofit multimedia hub working to change the world for animals, and I am its co-founder.
+I am a regular public speaker on the subjects of veganism and activism (don’t miss my Tedx talk, “Compassion Unlocks Identity”), and travel throughout the country (and beyond) to give workshops and keynotes at venues such as conferences, Vegetarian Food Fests, law schools, and universities.
 My work has been featured in various mainstream media outlets, and I have extensive experience on both sides of the microphone.
 I am lucky to have an extremely devoted community of listeners and readers.
 We are bonded by our passion for changing the world for animals.

 I have a bit of a background in healthcare – despite the fact that I myself didn’t personally find good health until recently.
 I have a Masters in Experiential Health and Healing (The Graduate Institute), and a Holistic Health Certification from the Institute for Integrative Nutrition (certified by the American Association of Drugless Practitioners).
 (Since we’re on the subject of higher education, I will mention that I have a BFA in Acting from Pace University.
 Which, I suppose, is neither here nor there.)

 In 2004 – the year I became vegan – I split my time between auditioning and running a health and wellness coaching business called Jazz Singer Holistic, but soon left both in order to pursue my dream of working in animal rights.
 I proceeded to find a degree of success quickly – and, at 29, was recognized by VegNews Magazine as one of “20 Under 30 Standout Stars of the Animal Rights Movement.”
-VegNews later named the organization that I head up, Our Hen House, as the Indie Media Powerhouse, and we were also given the coveted title of Webby Award Honoree (in Radio & Podcasts – an honor we shared with heavyweights such as Scientific American, Canadian Broadcast Network, and Discovery).
-We received that honor again in 2015.
+VegNews later named the organization that I head up with Mariann Sullivan, Our Hen House, the Indie Media Powerhouse, and we were also given the coveted title of Webby Award Honoree (in Radio & Podcasts – an honor we shared with heavyweights such as Scientific American, Canadian Broadcast Network, and Discovery) three times.

 I have been interviewed as an expert for several books, including Main Street Vegan by Victoria Moran (Tarcher, 2012), and Living the Farm Sanctuary Life by Gene Baur and Gene Stone (Rodale, 2015).
 I have written for print magazines, including VegNews, Satya, and Heeb, as well as many dozens of blogs and online magazines, including the Huffington Post, Mind Body Green, Civil Eats, Crazy Sexy Life, and Elephant Journal.
 I have also been featured in the award-winning documentaries Vegucated and The Ghosts in Our Machine.
 I have appeared on The Dr. Oz Show, HuffPo Live, BK Live (which I’ve also hosted), and Jane UnChained.

-Though Always Too Much and Never Enough is my first book, I have previously been published in anthologies including Defiant Daughters: 21 Women on Art, Animals, Activism, and the Sexual Politics of Meat (Lantern Books, 2013), Running Eating Thinking: A Vegan Anthology (Lantern Books, 2014), and Circles of Compassion: Essays Connecting Issues of Justice (Vegan Publishers, 2015).
+In addition to Always Too Much and Never Enough, I have previously been published in anthologies including Defiant Daughters: 21 Women on Art, Animals, Activism, and the Sexual Politics of Meat (Lantern Books, 2013), Running Eating Thinking: A Vegan Anthology (Lantern Books, 2014), and Circles of Compassion: Essays Connecting Issues of Justice (Vegan Publishers, 2015).

-I am currently scheming my second book.
+I am currently writing my second book.
 (And I am also currently drinking coffee… I mean, odds are….)

 With over 10 years of experience presenting workshops on subjects including veganism and animal rights, Jasmin’s unique ability to connect to an audience with humor, personal stories, and information presented in a friendly, accessible way is what makes her a favorite at events throughout the country and beyond.
 She has spoken at hundreds of events, including VegFests, conferences, bookstores, and more.